 Southwestern College offers the following graduate programs.
-All programs are overseen by the Dean of the College: Virginia Padilla-Vigil, PhD, in collaboration with Academic Council.
+All programs are overseen by the Vice President of Academic and Student Affairs of the College in collaboration with Academic Council.
+Please Appendix for current list of SWC staff and faculty for contact information.